Infrared atmospheric sounding interferometer: Data processing system

 The IASI instrument produces around 1 300 000 spectra every day.
 It takes around 8 seconds for IASI to acquire data from one complete across track and the onboard calibration.
 The former consists of 120 interferograms, each one corresponding to one pixel.
 Of course, as researchers are really interested in the spectra, the data gathered by IASI has to pass through several stages of processing.

 Furthermore, IASI has an allocated data transmission rate of 1.5 Megabits (Mb) per second.
 However, the data production rate is 45 Mbit/s and therefore, a major part of the data processing is set to be on board.
 As such, the transmitted data is an encoded spectrum that is band merged and roughly calibrated.

 Additionally, there is an offline processing chain located at the Technical Expertise Centre, also referred to as TEC.
-Its task is to monitor the instrument performance, to compute the level 0 and 1 initialisation parameters in relation to the preceding point and to compute the long-term varying IASI products, as well as to monitor the Near Real Time (NTR) processing (i.e. levels 0 and 1).
+Its task is to monitor the instrument performance, to compute the level 0 and 1 initialisation parameters in relation to the preceding point and to compute the long-term varying IASI products, as well as to monitor the near real-time (NTR) processing (i.e. levels 0 and 1).

 IASI processing levels

 There are three such processing levels for the IASI data, numbered from 0 to 2.
 First, Level 0 data gives the raw output of the detectors, which Level 1 transforms into spectra by applying FFT and the necessary calibrations, and finally, Level 2 executes retrieval techniques so as to describe the physical state of the atmosphere that was observed.

 The first two levels are dedicated to transforming the interferograms into spectra that are fully calibrated and independent of the state of the instrument at any given time.
 By contrast, the third is dedicated to the retrieval of meaningful parameters not only from IASI, but from other instruments from MetOp as well.

-For example, since the instrument is expected to be linear in energy, a non linearity correction is applied to the interferograms before the computation of the spectra.
+For example, since the instrument is expected to be linear in energy, a non-linear correction is applied to the interferograms before the computation of the spectra.
 Next, the two reference views are used for the first step of radiometric calibration.
 A second step, performed on ground, is used to compensate for certain physical effects that have been ignored in the first (e.g., incidence correction for the scanning mirror, non-blackness effect etc.).

 A digital processing subsystem executes a radiometric calibration and an inverse Fourier transform in order to obtain the raw spectra.